 This “multiservice” device is easily adopted by the hospital staff: people use it for their daily needs, which considerably reduces cases of forgotten or lost badges.

-A single sign-on (SSO) solution is the ideal complement to strong authentication.
+A single sign-on (SSO) software is the ideal complement to strong authentication.
 It helps turn regulatory constraints into real assets.
 The card is felt as a real improvement in terms of comfort in everyday life as all the operations on the various medical applications are made easier thanks to the automatic injection of the connected user’s login/password pairs.
 Locking/unlocking the workstation is more simple and faster, as users only have to present their cards to open a work session or get back to it.

 The hospital staff is more efficient, saves time and can therefore concentrate on more important tasks, for the patient’s benefit.